raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Ring, rare (requires attunement)*

-When you fall while wearing this ring, you descend 60 feet per round and take no damage from falling.
+When you fall while wearing this ring, you descend 18.0m per round and take no damage from falling.

 ### Ring of Free Action